ryanklaiber/Possible/README.md

 # asinow

 The goal for this program is to have it compute the way to the most power for humans.
-The independence, unification, and truth functions are run upon input.
+The independence, unification, truth, and storage functions are run upon input.
 The rest of the functions, beginning with creation are run separately when there has been deemed sufficient stored sentences in the hash tables.

 Independence